prati1k/another-demo/README.md

-#this is my local repo
+#This Is my Local Repo